Queen Mary 2 Eastbound Transatlantic Crossing

 Our other Journeys

 This journey, like so many others, is part of a much larger whole.
-From our 28,000 km hike across Canada on the Trans Canada Trail, to pilgrimages like the Camino Francés, Via Podiensis, and Via Augusta, and rail adventures aboard VIA Rail’s Canadian and Ocean trains, every journey deepens our connection to the land, the sea, and each other.
-The Queen Mary 2 crossing was another chapter in our ongoing exploration - a reminder that how we move through the world matters just as much as where we go.
+From our 28,000 km hike across Canada on the Trans Canada Trail, to pilgrimages like the Camino Francés, Via Podiensis, and Via de la Plata, and rail adventures aboard VIA Rail’s Canadian and Ocean trains, every journey deepens our connection to the land, the sea, and each other.
+This Queen Mary 2 crossing was another chapter in our ongoing exploration - a reminder that how we move through the world matters just as much as where we go.

 See you on the Voyage!